 Porcupine Ray Facts

-- Among professional researchers, the fascinating animal remains best known by its official, scientific name, That, however, is the extremely hard to pronounce term of Urogymnus asperrimus.
+- Among professional researchers, however, the fascinating animal remains best known by its official, scientific name, That, though, remains the extremely hard to pronounce technical term of Urogymnus asperrimus.
 By either name, though, it’s a remarkable work of Nature.

-- But, this intriguing ocean animal does not remain well-known just for that reason alone, impressive though it may be.
+- But, this intriguing ocean animal does not remain well-known just for that single reason alone, impressive though it may be.
 That holds true for a very good reason, in fact.
-This occurs due to the fact that the animal also remains unique in several other ways.
+This occurs due to the fact that the intriguing animal also remains unique in a wide variety of other ways.

-- For one thing, unlike many related species, the Porcupine Ray typically remains calm and sedate in its actions.
-This is easily evidenced by the fact that individuals remain extremely calm.
-As a result of this, many often tolerate the approach of divers.
+- For one thing, unlike many related species, the stunning Porcupine Ray typically remains quite calm and sedate in its actions.
+This is easily evidenced by the fact that individuals remain extremely placid.
+As a result of this behavior, many often tolerate the approach of divers.

 - Unfortunately, however, the population of this amazing species appear to be dwindling.
 Even worse, this marvel of Nature does not yet enjoy any protection under the law.
-Understandably, therefore, given these factors the IUCN presently lists it as Vulnerable.
+Understandably, therefore, given these factors the IUCN presently lists it as Vulnerable on its Red List.

 Related Articles